philsinatra/IDM-T380/instructor_materials/07-bash_scripting.md

 ls -l $2
 ```

-^ Line 3: run the copy command with the first comman line argument as the source and the second command line argument as the destination.
+^ Line 3: run the copy command with the first command line argument as the source and the second command line argument as the destination.

 ^ Line 5: run the command `echo` to print a message

 ^ Line 6: after the copy is complete, run the `ls` command for the destination to verify it worked.

 ---